uPaymeiFixit/evga-z270-stinger-hackintosh-guide/README.md

 - [Asus GTX 670 4GB (GTX670-DC2-4GD5)](https://www.asus.com/us/Graphics-Cards/GTX670DC24GD5/)
 - [Samsung 960 EVO NVMe M.2 500GB](http://www.samsung.com/us/computing/memory-storage/solid-state-drives/ssd-960-evo-m-2-500gb-mz-v6e500bw/)

-Note: This guide may need to be tweaked or similar hardware, such as any other 200 series motherboard.
+Note: This guide may need to be tweaked for similar hardware, such as any other 200 series motherboard.
 Any (or no) NVMe drive, any Kaby Lake CPU, and any GPU will likely work as is.

 ## What works
 - [x] GPU hardware acceleration